rikZerac/gradle-hello-world/list-jenkins-plugins/README.md

 a fresh Jenkins instance with that plugins set by [building a Jenkins Docker image][dockerfile-link].

 It gets the plugins list from the `pluginManager/api/xml` ReST endpoint, loading the `xml` response body into memory in chunks of configurable size to tackle huge plugins set.
+Plugins are listed in alphabetical order so you can point out for which plugins two instances differs(or how the same instance over time) via common diffing tools(i.e. `git diff`)

 ## Installation
 The implementation is a single *Python 3* module with a `setup.py` script to pack it via [`setuptools`][setuptools-link].